rant-lang/rant/README.md

 💻 **Cross-platform** <br/>
 Write once, run anywhere!
 The runtime works the same across Windows, Mac, Linux, and WebAssembly.
-The internal RNG can be manually seeded to produce repeatable outputs.

 🖨 **Templating that does more** <br/>
 Rant is all about "printing": each lexical scope has an output to print (append values) to, which then prints itself to the parent output, and so on.